 Antique Engagement Ring Styles

 Whether it be an actual antique engagement ring from a hundred and fifty years ago, an art deco heirloom ring from the 30’s, or a new ring with antique or vintage elements, there’s no question that “old” is new in 2019.
 As with the resurgence of vintage fashion in recent decades, couples are gravitating towards the ring styles of the past when deciding on their perfect wedding ring.
-Some popular elements include hand-carved filigree galleries and subtle emerald and blue sapphire accents.
+Some popular elements include hand-carved filigree galleries and colored gemstones like subtle emerald and blue sapphire accents.
 If you’re looking for an interesting combination of whimsical and bold design, antique or vintage is the way to go.

 Unusual, Natural or Raw Diamonds

 As with lab grown diamonds, millennial consumers tend to prefer natural beauty over shiny sparkling rings.
 That’s why we’ll likely see a continued focus on more unusual diamond shapes as 2019 continues.
 This includes everything from imperfect diamond cuts, to completely raw diamond center stones, to more “earth” colored diamonds like black diamond engagement rings and diamonds in tints of brown and gray.
 While these diamonds might not have the perfect cut and clarity of the classic gems of choice, they do have their own unique appearance and shade that makes them a favorite of contemporary couples.